golang/go/doc/godebug.md

 Go 1.27 removed the `gotypesalias` setting, as noted in the [Go 1.22][#go-122] section.

+Go 1.27 added a new `htmlmetacontenturlescape` setting that controls whether html/template will escape URLs in the `url=` portion of the content attribute of HTML meta tags.
+The default `htmlmetacontentescape=1` will cause URLs to be escaped.
+Setting `htmlmetacontentescape=0` disables this behavior.
+To avoid content injection attacks, this setting and default was backported to Go 1.25.8 and Go 1.26.1.

 ### Go 1.26

 Go 1.26 added a new `httpcookiemaxnum` setting that controls the maximum number